Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 Circular Trading

-• Traders buy and Sell stocks between each other to create the illusion of high demand in circular trading.
+• Traders buy and sell stocks between each other to create the illusion of high demand in circular trading.

 • Mehta used this tactic to inflate the prices of stocks, By doing this, he attracted other investors who thought the stocks were doing well, leading to even higher prices.